 The advantages offered by antifreeze liquid compared to water They are achieved thanks to a series of additives.
 These make up for the drawbacks of water by reducing the freezing point to approximately 30ºC below zero, increasing the boiling point by 20ºC or 30ºC and preventing rust and limescale.

-Como curiosity, there are devices to measure the resistance to freezing of an antifreeze.
+Just like curiosity, there are devices to measure the resistance to freezing of an antifreeze.
 Called antifreeze refractometersThey are very accurate and quite cheap.
 If you do the test, you will see the enormous difference between water and antifreeze, even if the latter is of low concentration.

 In short: antifreeze fluids, although they will not improve the performance of our vehicle, ensure better performance and care of the same comparing it with the normal and current water.
 We can use distilled water, but it is more advisable to use this type of liquid with additives specially designed to extend the life of the circuit and guarantee better cooling.